1994-1997 Honda Accord

 1994 • 1995 • 1996 • 1997

-In brief: This Crutchfield Research Garage article gives you an overview of your Accord’s stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your vehicle.
+In brief: This Crutchfield Research Garage article gives you an overview of your Accord's stock stereo system and your aftermarket upgrade options.
+We'll tell you all about:

 Overview of the Honda Accord

 Sales figures aren't the only way to measure a vehicle's popularity.
 Theft statistics work surprisingly well, too.
 And when you look at those, you'll find that the fifth-generation Honda Accord is the Ford F-150 of stolen cars.
 Has been for years, actually, which might be the most backhanded (underhanded? red-handed?) compliment ever paid to an automobile.

 The fact that these cars are twenty years old and still being stolen is just remarkable.
 It's like finding out that people are risking jail time to steal VCRs.
 Well, maybe not, since Accord parts are worth money and people seem to want them, but you get the idea.